Self-Employed Mortgage First Time Buyer

 Keep an eye on that credit file and make sure you pay all your commitments on time.
 Then there won’t be any anomalies for an underwriter to be concerned about.

-How do I apply for a mortgage as someone who is self-employed and a First Time Buyer?
+How do I apply for a mortgage as someone who is self-employed and a first-time buyer?
 How can a mortgage broker help?

 Come and see me.
 I’ll guide you through the whole process and make it as easy as possible.
 Sometimes it can be a slow burn approach.
 We would have a fact-find meeting to see if there are any areas we can nurture and then move forward in a few months’ time.